New Year’s Letters (2020 Edition)

-Every year, at the end of September, I set a small challenge.
+Every year for the past few years, at the end of September, I set a small challenge.
 Here’s how it works:

-It’s been a way to pause and recalibrate before the quickening pace of the fall and winter activities.
+The challenge is a way to pause and recalibrate before the fast pace of fall and winter activities.
+And there’s something special about opening a letter on the first day of a new year.

-That’s the power in these letters, and in any sort of reflective writing.
+There’s power in traditions like this, even if they are self-made.
 They become life’s mile markers showing us where we’ve been and how far we’ve come.

 A few guidelines: